 - Environment Agency v Lee & RBPC Ltd – Represented a company director charged with unlawfully depositing approximately 5000 cubic meters of controlled waste on land in Berkshire.
 (Sole counsel).

-Sandesh acted for two police officers involved in the shooting of Jean Charles de Menezes at Stockwell Underground station at an inquest lasting three months before Sir Michael Wright QC.
+- Two police officers involved in the shooting of Jean Charles de Menezes at Stockwell Underground station at an inquest lasting three months before Sir Michael Wright QC.
 He also appeared in linked Judicial Review proceedings in respect of the conclusions left to the jury (unreported, Silber J).

 Sandesh has experience of representing regulators and individuals in healthcare disciplinary proceedings before a variety of tribunals, including the General Medical Council, General Dental Council and General Optical Council.
-He is ranked as a ‘leading individual’ in the Chambers and Partners and Legal 500 directories.
-Through his work in this field, Sandesh has developed particular expertise in presenting complex expert evidence in a simple and understandable manner and in cross-examining expert witnesses.

 - GMC v Dr Donegan – Represented a GP alleged to be guilty of misconduct by reason of her writing misleading reports for the Family Division of the High Court in relation to the safety and necessity of childhood vaccinations.
-It was alleged that she had not provided a balanced expert opinion and had allowed her deeply held views on the subject to overrule her duty to the Court.
-(Led by QC).
+It was alleged that she had not provided a balanced expert opinion and had allowed her deeply held views on the subject to overrule her duty to the Court (Led by QC).

 - GDC v Manjooran – Acted for the regulator in a case involving allegations of deficient clinical treatment, inappropriate communications with colleagues, aggressive behaviour whilst at work and adverse health affecting fitness to practise.
 The dentist’s defence included reliance on Article 10 ECHR and a suggestion that he was acting as a ‘whistleblower’.
 Five week hearing.
-(Sole counsel)

 - GOC v Jordan – Represented an optometrist alleged to have provided spectacles containing tinted lenses to numerous child patients, many with autism or other learning difficulties, without obtaining informed consent.
 The optometrist also faced allegations of inappropriate NHS claims and inadequate record keeping.
 Conditions were imposed.
 The co-defendant, a dispensing optometrist, was struck off: